btzy/nativefiledialog-extended/README.md

 add_subdirectory(path/to/nativefiledialog-extended)
 target_link_libraries(MyProgram PRIVATE nfd)
 ```
+Make sure that you also have the needed [dependencies](#dependencies).

 ## Standalone Library
-To build the static library, execute the following commands in a terminal
+To build the static library, execute the following commands
 (starting from the project root directory):
 ```
 mkdir build